I want to connect to my Amazon Elastic Compute Cloud (Amazon EC2) instance, but I lost the SSH key pair.

 - PublicKeypair

-Note: Replace username with either the default username or a previously created custom username.
+Note: Replace username with the default username or a previously created custom username.
 Replace PublicKeypair with the public key.
 When you enter the entire public key, start with ssh-rsa.

 - Choose Save.